LLNL/scr/doc/rst/users/overview.rst

 This scheme can withstand multiple failures so long as two processes from the same set do not fail simultaneously.

+With :code:`RS`, like :code:`XOR`, SCR defines sets of processes where members within a set are selected from different failure groups.
+The processes within a set collectively compute Reed-Solomon encoding data which is stored in files along side the application checkpoint files.
+One may configure this scheme with the number of failures to tolerate within each set.

 Computationally, :code:`XOR` is more expensive than :code:`Partner`, but it requires less storage space.
 Whereas :code:`Partner` must store two full checkpoint files, :code:`XOR` stores one full checkpoint file plus one XOR parity segment, where the segment size is roughly :math:`1/(N-1)` times the size of a checkpoint file for a set of size N.
+Similarly, :code:`RS` is computationally more expensive than :code:`XOR`, but it tolerates up to a configurable :code:`k` number of failures per set.
+The :code:`RS` encoding data scales as :math:`k/(N-k)` times the size of a checkpoint file for a set of size N.
-Larger sets demand less storage, but they also increase the probability that two processes in the same set will fail simultaneously.
+Larger sets require less storage, but they also increase the probability that a given set will suffer multiple failures simultaneously.
 Larger sets may also increase the cost of recovering files in the event of a failure.

 ..
 [Patterson] "A Case for Redundant Arrays of Inexpensive Disks (RAID)", D. Patterson, G. Gibson, and R. Katz, Proc. of 1988 ACM SIGMOD Conf. on Management of Data, 1988, http://web.mit.edu/6.033/2015/wwwdocs/papers/Patterson88.pdf.